nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ## Firebase
 Firebase is a web application maintained by Google that allows us to use client-side JavaScript to create and store information inside a database.

-It does this by providing us with a web API with which to interact in much the same way that we have been interacting with APIs.
+It does this by providing us with a web API, which we can interact with, in the same way that we have been interacting with other APIs.
 Firebase also makes other traditionally challenging back-end tasks, like setting up user authentication for our websites using a third party, accessible to JavaScript developers.

 Firebase also comes with loads of other amazing features, like helping us set up user authentication for our websites using E-mail or Twitter.